enriquepablo/terms/godel/godel20.md

 We have L<sup>w</sup>, C<sup>w</sup>, C<sup>w</sup>(A<sup>k</sup>), and z .
 We analyze C<sup>w</sup>(A<sup>k</sup>) and see that it contains L<sup>k</sup> and an enumeration of C<sup>k</sup> encoded machines and inputs.
 We learn that we must use those enumerations to find out the next necessary operation, which is specified in the diagonal row to the z column.
 We find out what is in that row, and find C<sup>k</sup>(A<sup>k</sup>).
 We already have C<sup>w</sup>(A<sup>k</sup>), **but** we cannot recognize it; as of now, we do not understand the k encoding.
 Now we have to use L<sup>k</sup> to analyze A<sup>k</sup> and understand what to do.
 We are already past the state where we found undecidability in the previous case.

-So at the moment it semms to me that there is a path, the possibility of leaking seems real.
+So at the moment it semms to me that there is a path, the possibility of A leaking the encoding to the encoded seems real.

+<sup><strong>*</strong></sup> We should in fact find undecidability for all
+input z that correspond to the diagonal cell of some A in some table.
+However, if the difference exposed above should be perceptible, we should be able to discriminate these as well.